Sanjay-Ramesh/HTML-Portfolio/README.md

-This is a Portfolio Website which id developed in HTML.
+This is a Portfolio Website which is developed in HTML.